 Pile-Driver Operators operate pile drivers mounted on skids, barges, crawler treads, or locomotive cranes to drive pilings for retaining walls, bulkheads, and foundations of structures, such as buildings, bridges, and piers.

-Pile-Driver Operators with little to no experience tend to make between $28400 and $36050 while the more experienced ones make over $75370 per year.
+Pile-Driver Operators with little to no experience tend to make between $33810 and $43440 while the more experienced ones can earn over $85520 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pile-Driver Operator is to move to a higher paying state like CA. Right now, the highest paying states for Pile-Driver Operators are CA, WA, MA, NJ and MN.
+One of the easiest ways to increase your salary as a Pile-Driver Operator is to move to a higher paying state like IL.
+Right now, the highest paying states for Pile-Driver Operators are IL, MA, CA, WA and MN.

-3 other factors that can increase your salary as A Pile-Driver Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Pile-Driver Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Pile-Driver Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Pile-Driver Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.